Ana-Duag/Ana-Duag/README.md

 ### English Summary

-MSc Civil Engineer with extensive economic and fiscal training and a strong analytical mindset.
-Currently developing as a Data Analyst, Data Scientist, and Data Engineer, skilled in Python, R, SQL, Tableau, Power BI, and Java.
+Passionate about data analysis and transformation, I am developing my career as a Data Analyst & Scientist, combining programming, analytics, and visualization with strong proficiency in Python, SQL, Power BI, Tableau, R, and ETL processes.

-Passionate about processing, analyzing, and visualizing data to support data-driven decision-making.
-Based in Madrid, Spain.
+As a Civil Engineer, I bring strong analytical skills, technical rigor, and problem-solving abilities, focused on transforming data into valuable insights to support decision-making.